DeclanChidlow/vale.rocks/src/posts/halo-my-thoughts.md

 ## Halo 5: Guardians

-This game could be better titled _"Call of Duty: In Space"_.
+This game could be better titled _'Call of Duty: In Space'_.
 It doesn't feel like Halo.
 It doesn't look like Halo.
 It doesn't play like Halo.

 It's almost like 343 Industries chucked away everything from Bungie's entries, took the worst bits from 4, reconstituted them, and mixed them in with the most soulless shooter they could find.
 It's bland slop without a hint of seasoning advertised behind the façade of a Halo entry.